At what point should the law say “enough is enough” when it comes to Los Angeles DUI arrests or convictions?

 If you stand accused of a recidivist DUI in California, you do need to be concerned about a potential felony count.

 Fortunately, you are not without resources.
-The team here at Los Angeles’s Kraut Law Group can assist.
+The team here at Los Angeles’s Kraut Criminal & DUI Lawyers can assist.
 Mr. Michael Kraut is a highly qualified Los Angeles DUI criminal defense attorney with nearly 20 years of experience as a prosecutor and criminal defense lawyer.